Song Examples Of The Harmonic Use of 2nd Intervals

 I was inspired to write this blog after encountering the occasional student who objects to practicing 2nd intervals. 🙂

-Writing this blog had been on my to do list since a really long time, but here it finally is: a list of songs that use 2nd intervals harmonically.
+Writing this blog had been on my to-do list for a really long time, but here it finally is: a list of songs that use 2nd intervals harmonically.
 (Meaning: “both notes in the interval played as a harmony”, as opposed to “one after another”.)

 - Not of This Earth (Satriani)